apache/hawq-docs/install/install-cli.md

     |**ipc.client.connect.timeout**|300000|
     |**ipc.server.listen.queue.size**|3300|

-    Restart HDFS to apply your changes.
+5. Restart HDFS to apply your configuration changes.

-5. Ensure that the `/etc/hosts` file on each cluster node contains the hostname of every other member of the  cluster.
+6. Ensure that the `/etc/hosts` file on each cluster node contains the hostname of every other member of the  cluster.
 Consider creating a single, master `/etc/hosts` file and either copying it or referencing it on every host that will take part in the cluster.

 ## Install the HAWQ Cluster on Multiple Machines <a id="topic_ld1_bh4_15"></a>